Posted in Books, Reviews

 Posted in Mom Talk

-Mom Talk: How To Deal With Unwanted Advice
+How To Deal With Unwanted Advice (Mom Talk)

 As a mom, you will get told by everyone how to care for your child.
 From your family to doctors to strangers.
-Even before the baby’s born, you will be told how to even talk care of yourself.
+Even before the baby’s born, you will be told how to even take care of yourself.

 My daughter, it was completely different.
 I put my foot down to a lot of stuff.
-I’m still trying to make sure that peoples advice, doesn’t change the way I want to raise my kids.
+I’m still trying to make sure that peoples advice doesn’t change the way I want to raise my kids.
 Plus, we as moms, get judged on everything.

 There are three ways you can handle unwanted advise: